-Students who wish to opt-out of this program may do so.
-The deadline to opt-out is Wednesday, May 16.
-By opting out you agree to have your e-book access terminated and you will be responsible to obtaining the required textbook on your own.
-If you have purchased the optional low-cost loose-leaf book from The WKU Store, you must return it unopened before the opt-out deadline in order complete the opt-out process.
-It must be in its original shrink-wrap.
-If you are not local and want a loose-leaf copy, contact the WKU Store for mailing information.
+Students who wish to opt-out of this program may do so, but by opting out you agree to have your e-book access terminated and you will be responsible to obtaining the required textbook on your own.
+You will see the opt-out link in Blackboard as you access the e-book.
+The deadline to opt-out is Monday, September 7th.